RonaldNOUBI/TelecomAnalysis.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Telecom Analysis to take decision
 published: true
 ---
 # BUILDING A MACHINE LEARNING MODEL TO PREDICT CUSTOMER CHURN IN A COMPANY